MarkKozel/CompOrgEText/docs/Assembly/Development/WhitespaceAndCommenting.md

 ### Indenting

 Use Space or Tab indents in code shows how code it organized within a construct like a for-loop.
-It is visually obvious that code indented run inside the loop and code that is not indented is outside
+It is visually obvious that code indented run inside the loop and code that is not indented is outside.

 @[code lang=java{2-3}](@/Assembly/Development/javaForLoop.java)

-It is visually obvious that each array elements are doubles, the increments by 1 inside the loop
+It is visually obvious that each array elements are doubles, the increments by 1 inside the loop.

 ### Blank Lines

 Use blank lines to group associate code.
-This will make it visually easy to see that several line of code exist for some associated purpose
+This will make it visually easy to see that several line of code exist for some associated purpose.

 @[code js{1-2,4-9,11-12}](@/Assembly/Development/jsForLoop.js)